Liver Tissue Distribution System

 Human Hepatocytes and Liver Tissue for Scientific Investigation

-The Liver Tissue Cell Distribution System (LTCDS) is a National Institutes of Health (NIH) service contract to provide human liver tissue from regional centers for distribution to scientific investigators throughout the United States.
+The Liver Tissue Distribution System (LTDS) is a National Institutes of Health (NIH) service contract to provide human liver tissue from regional centers for distribution to scientific investigators throughout the United States.
 These USA regional centers have active liver transplant programs with human subjects approval to provide portions of the resected pathologic liver for which the transplant is performed.
-Frozen or fresh tissue is available from subcontractors for the usual forms of childhood and adult cirrhosis, fulminate liver failure, chronic rejection, and certain inborn errors of metabolism.
-In addition LTCDS provides "normal" human liver tissue (frozen)."
-Although not part of the LTCDS NIH contract, hepatic non-parenchymal cells are also potentially available through Dr. David Geller's lab at the University of Pittsburgh.
+Frozen or formalin-fixed paraffin-embedded (FFPE) tissue is available from subcontractors for the usual forms of childhood and adult cirrhosis, fulminate liver failure, chronic rejection, and certain inborn errors of metabolism.
+In addition, LTDS provides "normal" human liver tissue (frozen)."
+Although not part of the LTDS NIH contract, hepatic non-parenchymal cells are also potentially available through Dr. David Geller's lab at the University of Pittsburgh.

 This service also provides isolated hepatocytes only to NIH investigators from "normal" human liver.
 NIH investigators are always given preference for tissue requests.
 Supporting letters for NIH new or renewal grant requests can be provided.

-The University of Minnesota has established the Liver Tissue Cell Distribution System (LTCDS) as a network of two geographically distributed tissue collection centers under subcontract and one clinical center.
+The University of Minnesota has established the Liver Tissue Distribution System (LTDS) as a network of two geographically distributed tissue collection centers under subcontract and one clinical center.